 What to include in a sales forecast

 Consider how many customers you are likely to lose and gain in the year to come.
 Which products should perform well, and which ones might struggle?
 How long might it take you to establish new products?
-If you had a particularly good or bad month last year, what were the reasons, and are they likely to be a factor this year?
+If you had a particularly good or bad month last year, what were the reasons for that, and are they likely to crop up again this year?

 Look at your ongoing sales efforts, too - what stage are you at with new customers?
-What is on your order book?
+What is coming up in your sales pipeline?

 By continuously monitoring sales, you will also be able to see where the strengths and weaknesses are in your sales operation.
 Should you be putting more resources into certain products?
 Do sales repeatedly fail at the same stage?
 What can you do about that?